 - Local — The SE will only use storage on the physical host.

 - Shared — Avi Vantage will prefer using the shared storage location.
 When this option is clicked, specific data stores may be identified for exclusion or inclusion.

 - Buffer Service Engines — This is excess capacity provisioned for HA failover.
 In elastic HA N+M mode, this is capacity is expressed as M, an integer number of buffer service engines.
 It actually translates into a count of potential VS placements.
 To calculate that count, Avi Vantage multiplies M by the maximum number of virtual services per SE.
 For example, if one requests 2 buffer SEs (M=2) and the max_VS_per_SE is 5, the count is 10.
 If max SEs/group hasn’t been reached, Avi Vantage will spin up additional SEs to maintain the ability to perform 10 placements.
 As illustrated at right, six virtual services have already been placed, and the current count of spare capacity is 14, more than enough to perform 10 placements.
 When SE2 fills up, spare capacity will be just right.
 An 11th placement on SE3 would reduce the count to 9 and require SE5 to be spun up.

-- Scale Per Virtual Service — A pair of integers determine the minimum and maximum number of active SEs any virtual service within this group can scale out to.
+- Scale Per Virtual Service — A pair of integers determine the minimum and number of active SEs onto which a single virtual service may be placed.
 With native SE scaling, the greatest value one can enter as a maximum is 4; with BGP-based SE scaling, the limit is much higher, governed by the ECMP support on the upstream router.

 Note: The vCenter drop-down list populates the datastores if the datastores are shared.
 The non-shared datastores (which means each ESX Host has their own local datastore) are filtered out from the list because, by default when an ESX Host is chosen for SE VM creation, the local datastore of that ESX Host will be picked.